sammy-kablammy/.config/quick_reference/bash_quick_reference.md

-echo $? to see the error code of previous program echo $_ to see the most recently used command line argument echo $@ to see all the args
+echo $? to see the error code of previous program echo $_ to see the most recently used command line argument echo $@ to see all the args you know that > will output to file, but >> can append text to file

+# symlink
+to link from one location to another (particularly useful with WSL), use `ln` you'll probably want a symlink instead of a hard link. you can look up the difference.
+* ln -s /mnt/c/Users/my_windows_folder my_nickname

 # job control
 you already know about ctrl-c to stop a running program.